Skip to main content

 By the end, you'll have:

-• Destroyed AWS resources using Gruntwork Pipelines
+• Destroyed cloud resources (AWS or Azure) using Gruntwork Pipelines

 Prerequisites